gitlapse/docs/source/includes/_lapses.md

 }
 ```

-This endpoint allows you to retreive a specific lapse via its SHA.
+This endpoint allows you to acquire a specific lapse via its SHA.
 ### Resource URL
 `https://api.gitlapse.com/v1/lapses/:SHA`